-CNC is an acronym for (Computer Numerical Control), topics covered here include, Programming, Mechanics, and Design; with a CNC if you can think of a task, you can automate it, many things are controlled numerically today.
+CNC is an acronym for (Computer Numerical Control), topics covered here include, Programming, Mechanics, and Design; with a CNC if you can think of a task, you can automate it.

 MODERN CNC APPLICATIONS

 A CNC (3-Axis or more) can be used for manufacturing of, electronic devices or components, custom precision parts for aircraft, nautical tools & equipment, mining equipment, construction tools & equipment, welding equipment, custom tools, cabinetry, Automotive, R&D, even Interior Decor.

 2.5-D (2.5 Axis) Machines are used for, engraving materials, paper cutting machines, plotting machines, knife cutting machines (Tangential and Drag), and, some vending machines, pick and place machines for PBA construction.

 More than 5 Axis include, Lathes, Robotic Arms, Some 3-D Printers like the SLS Printer (with additive abilities to help with sintering), other automation/ assembling machines.

 The various industries where CNC machines are found include, aerospace, mining, R&D engineering, pulp & paper, forestry, automotive, marine transportation, oil & gas, Residential Construction, Hobby environments, Safety, and industrial manufacturing.